cecolby11/msds-434-project/iac/README.md

     - app engine deployer
     - cloud build service account
   - create a new key via the console on the service account and download the JSON. save the content as an environment variable/secret in the CICD project (e.g. GitHub secret) to use in the workflow (if you base64 encode it, need to decode it in the workflow before passing it to GOOGLE_CREDENTIALS)
 - Per project: Create a new private storage bucket for your account terraform state files, if you would like to use remote state.
-Configure the bucket name and the absolute path to your credentials file in `state.tf` (or if you are creating a new envivronment, update the 'prefix' in the `state.tf` file to save your environment's state at a new path in the existing bucket).
+Configure the bucket name and the absolute path to your credentials file in `state.tf`

 ### Build
 ```bash